Bratz: Talking Bratz (web series)

 In May 2021, Bratz announced via Twitter that a web series titled "Talking Bratz" would air exclusively on its TikTok.
-In a similar CGI-style animation to the original TV series which aired between 2005 and 2008, the series consisted of several Bratz characters being interviewed in a talk-show like studio.
+In a similar CGI-style animation to the original TV series which aired between 2005 and 2008, the series consisted of several Bratz characters being interviewed in a talk show-like studio.
 The series saw the return of two of the TV series' cast in Olivia Hack (Cloe) and Ogie Banks (Dylan).

 Alwayz Bratz (web series)

 On August 31, 2023, Bratz announced on its TikTok that it is going to weekly air a two-minute miniseries on there titled "Alwayz Bratz".
 It started on September 15, 2023. and ended on December 9, 2023 with 13 episodes.
-In a CGI-style animation different from Talking Bratz, the series focuses on the main characters, who are young adults in their 20s, pursuing a TV pitch to get their show on streaming services.
-Meanwhile, Cloe is persuading her friends to start dating and set two of them up on a dating app without their consent.
+In a CGI-style animation different from Talking Bratz, the series focuses on the main characters, who are young adults in their twenties, pursuing a TV pitch to get their show on streaming services.
+Meanwhile, Cloe is persuading her friends to began dating and set two of them up on a dating app without their consent.
 In an Instagram post on January 30, 2025, Bratz announced a second season of their continuous Alwayz Bratz miniseries since 2023, and the season premiered on February 7, 2025.

 Digital Dolls

 In January 2024, MGA Entertainment partnered with Flickplay in a five-year deal to create digital Bratz dolls.
-The digital dolls will be used on Flickplay, on other platforms, and in internet games.
+The digital dolls will be used on Flickplay, on other platforms, and in online games.